Generic name: eszopiclone (es-zoe-PIK-lone)

 Take eszopiclone only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much is taken, it may become habit-forming (causing mental or physical dependence).

-Do not take eszopiclone when your schedule does not permit you to get a full night's sleep (8 hours).
-If you must wake up before this, you may continue to feel drowsy and may experience memory problems, because the effects of the medicine have not had time to wear off.
+Do not take eszopiclone when your schedule does not permit you to get a full night's sleep (7 to 8 hours).
+If you must wake up before this, you may continue to feel drowsy and have memory problems.

 Swallow the tablet whole.
 Do not break, crush, or chew it.

-You should not take eszopiclone with or immediately after a high-fat meal or a heavy meal.
+Take eszopiclone on an empty stomach.
+Do not take eszopiclone with meals or right after a heavy, high-fat meal.

 The dose of eszopiclone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of eszopiclone.
 If your dose is different, do not change it unless your doctor tells you to do so.